singhvik/singhvik.github.io/_posts/2020-08-14-dockerfile-best-practices.md

 In this dockerfile only `step 4` is executed again when there is a change in my-static-html-directory

 So whenever you write a dockerfile think about what steps could change frequently and move them towards the bottom if possible.
-This is can have a lot of impact on build time of your image.
+This can have a lot of impact on build time of your image.